xlwings/xlwings/docs/addin.rst

 Then, to use ``RunPython`` or ``UDFs`` in a workbook, you need to set a reference to ``xlwings`` in the VBA editor, see screenshot (Windows: ``Tools > References...``, Mac: it's on the lower left corner of the VBA editor).
-Note that when you create a workbook via ``xlwings quickstart``, the reference is already set.
+Note that when you create a workbook via ``xlwings quickstart``, the reference should already be set.

 .. figure:: images/vba_reference.png
     :scale: 40%